By Amy Medling, Founder of PCOS Diva

 - Establish a bedtime ritual – It takes time to unwind the body and mind.
 At least an hour before bedtime, start slowing down.
 Turn off the computer and all screens, take a warm bath, floss & brush your teeth.
 Put on some 100% natural fiber bed clothes.
 Lay down and read a book.
 Put on some white noise.
 (There are some nice apps for this.)
 This kind of ritual helps establish in your mind that it’s time to sleep, and your body takes this cue and begins to prepare itself.

-- Detox bath – Add essential oils – scents like lavender, chamomile and yang-ylang activate the alpha wave activity in the back of your brain which leads to relaxation and helps you sleep more soundly.
-The magnesium in the epsom salts help the body relax.
+- Detox bath – Add essential oils to an Epsom Salt bath.
+Scents like lavender, chamomile and yang-ylang activate the alpha wave activity in the back of your brain which leads to relaxation and helps you sleep more soundly.
+The magnesium in the Epsom salts help the body relax.
 The warm bath also keeps your body temp warmer to get to sleep better.
 Here is my Detox Bath recipe

 - Cut back the caffeine – Don’t consume caffeine 4-6 hours before bed.
 This includes dark chocolate!